Installation¶

 ./cli/build/native/nativeCompile/openapi-testgen --help

-See the CLI reference for complete usage and options.
+See the CLI reference for flags and nested option syntax.

 Gradle plugin¶